PavleMiha/mlgarden/README.md

 <img src="https://github.com/user-attachments/assets/979d2a37-febf-4c06-9f57-d2a97d9da838" width="700" >
 </p>

 What if, instead of a single layer with 8, we do 2 layers of 4?
-This is going to be a lot of connecting:
+This is going to be a lot of connecting (GIF):

 <p align="center">
 <img src="https://github.com/user-attachments/assets/60efbd39-f9ef-4d2e-9052-42242dadb13f" width="700" >